whacked/cow/tools for remembering code projects.md

 Firstly, the commands are part of an interactive, living system.
 Your org file and your colleague's markdown, while structured around two different brains, should model the same truth.
 The representatation of truth changed from an org-wrapped representation to an org-plus-markdown-wrapped representation.
 Let's say a 3rd colleague joins the team with their 3 Letter-sized pages of 12pt 1" margin Arial font notes.
 Now you have to co-maintain the shared truth, and more layers of wrapping means more effort.

 Less impedance of tools means faster output.
-At this point, markdown tooling is so much more extensive and widespread that I hesitate to recommend `org-mode` for the locus of documentation, including to myself.
+Markdown tooling has gotten so much more extensive and widespread that I hesitate to recommend `org-mode` for the locus of documentation, including to myself.
 While structured plain-text markup files should easily [convert between each other](https://pandoc.org/), maintaining true compatibility means avoiding advanced features like code blocks in `org-mode`.

 That said, there are still some situations where org-mode can be the best tool at hand.
 For example, when HashiCorp's HCL didn't support composition, I used `noweb` in org-babel to maintain global resource constants, and tangled out updated `hcl` files for `terraform`.
 I then executed all `terraform` (with `-auto-approve`) commands from the org file with all outputs saved.
 It works best within a small, contained level of complexity, and a small number of brains.